 6. The Old SMF releases the N4 session.

-[Editors Note]: It is FFS if step 6 and 9 can be optimised or changed to a modification of the N4 session.

-7. From Old SMF to New SMF Nsmf_PDUSessionContextRequest response (SM Context).
-The SM Context includes the IP address(es) in case PDU session is of typ IPv4, IPv6 or IPv4v6, or the Ethernet MAC address(es) in case PDU session type Ethernet.
+7. At the end of this step, New SMF has obtained Old SMF’s SM Context.
+The SM Context includes the IP address(es) in case PDU session is of type IPv4, IPv6 or IPv4v6, or the Ethernet MAC address(es) in case PDU session type Ethernet.
+7A: [Conditional] If the SM Context is directly transferred, from Old SMF to New SMF Nsmf_PDUSessionContextRequest response (SM Context).
+7B: [Conditional] If the SM Context is transferred via a CTSF, 7B.a, 7B.b, 7B.c, 7B.d apply 7B.a [Conditional]: Old SMF pushes the SM Context into the CTSF 7B.b [Conditional]: From Old SMF to New SMF Nsmf_PDUSessionContextRequest response (SM Context location) 7B.c [Conditional]: New SMF requests the SM Context from CTSF with the data received in step 7B.c 7B.d [Conditional]: New SMF receives the SM Context from CTSF

 8. [Condtitional] If dynamic PCC is used for the PDU Session, the new SMF sets up a new policy association towards PCF

 9. New SMF establishes N4 session.
-The parameters from step 7 and, if applis, step 8 are used.
+The parameters from step 7 and, if applicable, step 8 are used.

+10. New SMF notifies Old SMF by sending Nsmf_PDUSession_SMContextStatusNotify about the status of the SMF context transfer.

-10. From New SMF to AMF: Nsmf_PDU_Session_CreateSMContext response
+11. From New SMF to AMF: Nsmf_PDU_Session_CreateSMContext response

-11. New SMF registers to UDM,
+12. New SMF registers to UDM,